ThangLeQuoc/aqi-bot/README.md

 }
 ```

-The first value in the array is the avg value in the current hour, and the upcoming element in the array represent one step hour before current hour.
+The first number in the array is the average concentration value of the selected hour, and the upcoming element in the array represent one step of hour before the selected hour.

 If the hour doesn't have data, replace missing data in the hour with **-1**
 ##### Example Nowcast Dataset for PM10: (have some missing data in hour)